If You Have Eczema, Do These 5 Things Every Day

 Published On: Oct 14, 2022

-1. Take a shower or bath using eczema-friendly products
+1. Take a bath or shower using eczema-friendly products

-While some people have said that less frequent bathing may be beneficial (and, yes, it may vary from person to person to some degree), studies suggest that bathing once a day (or even twice a day!) is actually better than less frequent bathing.
-Learn more about how you can use baths to manage your eczema.
+While it may vary from person to person to some degree, studies suggest that bathing once a day (or even twice a day) is actually better than less frequent bathing.
+People with eczema, especially atopic dermatitis, tend to have very dry skin in general.
+This is because the disease causes defects in the skin barrier.
+Bathing helps replenish some of the moisture lost through the skin barrier.
+Learn more about bathing and eczema.

 2. Moisturize at least twice a day, ideally anytime your skin feels dry

-Moisturizers help restore the skin barrier and protect the skin from irritants and allergens.
-Regular use of moisturizers have convincingly shown to help people manage their eczema and minimize the need for stronger prescription medications.
-Here’s everything you need to know about moisturizing your skin with eczema.
+Moisturizers help restore the skin barrier and protect the skin from irritants and allergens by locking in moisture.
+Regular use of moisturizers have convincingly shown to help people manage their eczema.
+Learn more about moisturizing and eczema.

 3. Get plenty of sleep

-This is a tough one since the itch of eczema can disrupt sleep, making it harder to fall asleep, and sometimes the urge to itch can even wake people up at night.
-But it’s important to sleep because it turns out that poor sleep, in addition to making people feel groggy, has a direct and negative effect on the skin barrier.
+Eczema causes itch, which often disrupts sleep.
+In addition to making people feel groggy, poor sleep has a direct and negative effect on the skin barrier.
 Poor sleep can result in worse eczema, which can result in poor sleep, trapping people into a vicious cycle.
+Here are some tips to help improve sleep hygiene:

 Get the latest eczema news delivered to your inbox.